-The battery, battery charger, battery controller & dc distribution board system shall comply with requirements of the Electromagnetic Compatibility Regulations.
+The battery, charger & dc distribution board system shall comply with requirements of the Electromagnetic Compatibility Regulations.

 Emission requirements shall satisfy the requirements of BS EN 61000-6-4.

 Immunity requirements shall be in accordance with IEC TS 61000-6-5: Electromagnetic compatibility - Immunity for power station and substation environments.